 Further development and understanding of these nanophotonic ion sources can lead to a highly efficient ion source capable of controlling the degree of fragmentation for various biomolecules.
-The size, material and fabrication of 50 NAPA structures make them amenable to eventual integration with microfluidic devices and micromachined mass spectrometers.
+The size, material and fabrication of NAPA structures make them amenable to eventual integra- 20 (26) Bohn, J. L.; Nesbitt, D. J.; Gallagher, A. Journal of the tion with microfluidic devices and micromachined mass spectrometers.